amirmasoudabdol/SAM/doc/HackingStrategies.md

 }
 ```

 The rest of this section lists all hacking strategies implemented in SAM.
-If you are interested to develop your own methods, go to [Extending SAM](extending-sam.md).
+If you are interested in developing your own methods, head to [Extension](extending-sam.md) section.

 ## Optional Stopping

 Optional stopping is the practice of adding new observations to `Experiment`'s data after initial data collection.
 The incentive behind applying this method is often to achieve significant results.
-A researcher can perform this method in many way, and here we have tried to provide a set of parameters that can collectively mimic as many scenarios as possible.
+A researcher can perform this method in many way.
+Here we have tried to provide a set of parameters that can collectively mimic as many scenarios as possible.
 To add optional stopping to your list of hacking, you must replace one of the hacking methods, $h_i$ with the code block below.

 ```json
 {